-7. Net Loss Per Common Share
+8. Net Loss Per Common Share

-Basic net loss per common share is computed by dividing the net loss by the weighted average shares of common stock outstanding during the respective period.
+Net loss per common share is computed by dividing the net loss by the weighted average shares of common stock outstanding during the period.
 Diluted net loss per common share assumes, in addition to the above, the dilutive effect of other potential common shares outstanding during the period.
-Other potential common shares represent dilutive stock options, unvested restricted stock, and convertible debt.
-These outstanding stock options, convertible debt, and unvested restricted stock entitled holders to acquire 10,633,672 and 10,211,818 shares of common stock at March 31, 2007 and 2006, respectively.
-There is no difference in basic and diluted net loss per common share for the three months ended March 31, 2007 and 2006, respectively, as the effect of other potential common shares is anti-dilutive.